jfox015/OOTP-Playoffs/README.md

 # OOTP Playoffs Module

 A custom module for presenting OOTP playoff information on the web.
-This is a conversion of StabsLab 12 Playoff code to OOWP format for ootp 13 compatibility.
+This is a conversion of StabsLab 12 Playoff code to FOSP format.

 ## Features